 Mainly Ant is used to build java applications.
-Ant is very flexible; it does not impose any rules like coding conventions, directory structure.
+Ant is very flexible; it does not impose any rules like coding conventions, or directory structure.
 Ivy is a subproject of Ant, which acts as a dependency manager.

 Here you can refer to some ant scripts: Ant Scripts

 ANT vs Maven

 Let me share with you some of the important differences between ANT and Maven.

-- ANT – we need to provide information about the project structure whereas Maven has a convention to place source code, compiled code, packages, etc., So for Maven we no need to provide information about the project.
+- ANT – we need to provide information about the project structure whereas Maven has a convention to place source code, compiled code, packages, etc., So for Maven, we do not need to provide information about the project.

-- Maven has a life cycle of the build process, whereas ANT does not have.
+- Maven has a life cycle of the build process, whereas ANT does not.

 - Maven is a framework and Ant is just a tool.

-- Ant is mainly for build tools and Maven is mainly a project management tool.
+- Ant is mainly for building tools and Maven is mainly a project management tool.

 - Ant is less preferred and Maven is more preferred than Ant.

 Maven vs Gradle

-Let me share with you some of the important features or reasons, which Gradle is having and Maven does not have.
+Let me share with you some of the important features or reasons, which Gradle is having and Maven does not.
 These features promoting Gradle to choose over other build tools.

 - When it comes to performance, Gradle has features like Incremental build and Compiler Daemon, which increase dramatic speed and reduced build time.